madsportslab/nbalake/README.md

 # nbalake

-NBA data lake, stores raw structured and unstructured data to either S3, minio, or other blob store, this data can be used for further refinement.
+nbalake is a library for storing structured and unstructured nba data to either S3, minio, or other blob store.